-Server Administration I
+INT155 Server Administration I 3 cr. hr.

 Server Administration I focuses on the knowledge needed to install and secure servers, as well as perform server maintenance and backups.
 This course is designed for students with little knowledge of networking or servers and is a prerequisite to the INT255 Server Administration II course.